 A Unique Kind Of Election Fraud In Texas

 There’s a unique kind of election fraud in Texas, but what exactly is it?
 Candidates who jump into a race with no intention of finishing.
-They simply want to eliminate a run off election.
+They are often looking for a deal of some kind.

-As of today’s date, we now have Ken Paxton saying he is willing to drop out of the runoff race against John Cornyn IF certain criteria is met.
+We now have Ken Paxton saying he is willing to drop out of the runoff race against John Cornyn IF certain criteria is met.
 Is this even legal?
-You are exchanging your chance at winning a runoff election based on another candidate meeting your demands?
+You are exchanging your chance at winning a runoff election if another candidate meets your demands?
+How many voters would have voted for Paxton if they knew he was only in it to make a deal, leaving Cornyn as the winner?
+Right now, Wesley Hunt is saying I Told You So!

-And then there is the newest dishonorable drop out, Republican Jim Baxa of Lubbock, Texas who jumped into the Lubbock County Clerk’s race at the very last minute, took money from donors, used up countless volunteer laborers, soaked up several endorsements and used his candidacy to prop up his wife’s campaign for Justice of the Peace – and he still ended up in second place.
+Now there is a new dishonorable drop out, Republican Jim Baxa of Lubbock, Texas who jumped into the Lubbock County Clerk’s race at the very last minute, took money from donors, used up countless volunteer laborers, soaked up several endorsements and used his candidacy in an attempt to prop up his wife’s campaign for Justice of the Peace.

-Now, he has announced that he is dropping out of the runoff race just as quickly as he got in in the first place.
-Baxa claims he is dropping out “for the good of the party”, without any explanation and it just doesn’t ring true.
-In reality, the voters got screwed and so did the other candidate Rebeca Gonzales who should have had the opportunity to further her candidacy, but didn’t, due to Baxa’s questionable and suspicious tactics.
+Just a couple of days after winning the primary, Baxa announced that he is dropping out of the runoff race claiming he is dropping out “for the good of the party”, without any explanation.
+It just doesn’t ring true.
+In reality, the voters got robbed and so did the other candidate Rebeca Gonzales, who should have had the opportunity to further her candidacy, but didn’t, due to Baxa’s questionable and suspicious tactics.
+Had Baxa not entered the race, Gonzales may have won outright.
+For that matter Sandy Garcia may have won outright.

-Did someone pay Baxa to hand over the win to the top vote getter, Sandy Garcia?
+Did someone pay Baxa to hand over the win to the top vote getter Garcia?

 There are numerous examples of this happening all over Texas – and it must stop.
 Taking money from donors, using volunteers without paying them, depriving other candidates of endorsements because they believe you are serious about running, and denying voters the right to vote for a real candidate is fraudulent.